wso2-extensions/esb-connector-amazonlambda/docs/functions.md

 * x-amz-log-type: It specifies whether to include the execution log in the response.
 Set to Tail to include it in the response.
 Valid values are: None and Tail
 * x-amz-client-context: It's the base64-encoded data about the invoking client to pass to the function in the context object.
 It can be up to 3583 bytes.
-* requestPayload: The JSON that you want to provide to your Lambda function as input.
+* payload: The JSON that you want to provide to your Lambda function as input.

 **Sample request**